vushu/raylib-raku/README.md

 Example the code below will allocate Color as a pointer.
 `my $white = Color.init(245, 245, 245, 255);`

-All struct/class in Raylib::Bindings are equipped with an `init` function,
+Almost all struct/class in Raylib::Bindings are equipped with an `init` function,
 which  mallocs.
 Manually calling `free` isn't necessary, since every struct/class are also equipped with a `free` on destroy mechanism and gets handled by the GC.
 Here is the `DESTROY` method of `Color`